boulund/tentacle/documentation/source/installation.rst

 Dependencies
 ************
-Tentacle depends on a number of packages.
+Tentacle depends on a number of Python packages.
 If they are not installed they will automatically be installed if you install Tentacle using ``pip``.
 Should you decide to run Tentacle without installing it, you need to make sure that the required packages are available in your local Python installation.
 Below is a list of the required Python packages (tested versions in parenthesis).

  * cloud (2.8.5)
  * gevent (1.0)